Ignitarium-Renesas/rzv_ai_apps/11_Head_count_topview/README.md

 4. To terminate the application, switch the application window to the terminal by using Super(windows key)+ Tab and press ENTER key on the terminal of the board.

->**Note:** Since RZ/V2N is a brother chip of RZ/V2H, the same execution environment is used, which causes inconsistencies in display contents, i.e., RZ/V2N application log contains "RZ/V2H".
-This may be solved in the future version.
 ## Application: Configuration
 ### AI Model
 - YOLOv3: [Darknet](https://pjreddie.com/darknet/yolo/)